grpc/proposal/L12-csharp-interceptors.md

 invocations are separate and both need to be implemented and overriding one does not automatically apply to the other.

-Of the aformentioned methods, the ones that intercpet request-unary RPCs take an instance of the unary request object.
+Of the aformentioned methods, the ones that intercept request-unary RPCs take an instance of the unary request object.
 All methods take a context class of type `Grpc.Core.Interceptors.ClientInterceptorContext` and a `continuation` delegate to invoke to continue with the RPC chain.